 They are the soldiers fighting in Africa, so I’m thinking I’ll add the suntan color of the skin a little more.

 It is the figure set of the Master Box.
-Figures are chosen to focus on one theme, each is independent and not seems to relate to each other.
+Figures are chosen to focus on one theme, each is independent and not seems to relate to the other.
 First, I have to say, this is the best shot…..
-The following zoomed up shots look a little bit rough.
+The following zoomed-up shots look a little bit rough.